V0ldek/V0ldek/README.md

 I'm Mat and I do code.
 Most of the time.
 Sometimes the code does me.

-Currently I'm working at Microsoft Ireland on IAM stuff, developing [`rsonpath`](https://github.com/v0ldek/rsonpath) in the free time.
+Currently I'm working as a PhD student at the Database Chair of Technische Universität München on [Umbra](https://umbra-db.com/), developing [`rsonpath`](https://github.com/v0ldek/rsonpath) in the free time.

 C# is my native language, but I'm having a passionate affair with Rust.